 If you’re in France, you’ve probably noticed this scrumptious-looking cake, usually topped with a golden paper crown, in your local boulangerie (bakery), pâtisserie (pastry shop), or supermarché (supermarket) since mid-December.
 It’s flaky, sweet and best served when warm, straight out of the oven.

-The French have been serving up galette des rois since the 14th-century.
+The French have been serving up galette des rois since the 14th century.
 Traditionally, it’s served on January 6th – the 12th day of Christmas – to celebrate the Epiphany, a religious feast day commemorating the arrival of the Three Kings to the manger where Jesus was born.
-Today, it’s eaten throughout the month of January and is simply a festive way to celebrate the new year with family and friends, regardless of religious background.
+Today, it’s eaten throughout January and is simply a festive way to celebrate the new year with family and friends, regardless of religious background.

 You’ll typically find two basic styles of galette des rois: In northern France, it’s made of pâte feuilleté, puff pastry, and stuffed with a dense, creamy almond paste called frangipane.
 In the south of France, you’ll be eating a brioche-style cake covered with candied fruit.
 Other variations can be found as well, from shortbread-style, popular in Western France, to those that have alternate fillings, such as chocolat-poire (chocolate-pear) or raspberry.